psu13/mutable-hakyll/posts/blt-fried-rice.md

 Mix mix mix some more.

 Put it in a bowl with a fried egg on top.
+Kewpie Mayo on top is also great.

 > <a href="images/IMG_4403.jpg"><img src="images/IMG_4403.jpg" width=400
 title="BLT fried rice" alt="BLT fried rice"></a>